 Minimum GPA: Students must maintain a minimum GPA of at least 3.0 at all times.
-Graduate Division will automatically place students who fall below this on academic probation.
-Students who fail to bring their GPA up to 3.0 may become subject to being dropped from the program.
+Graduate Division will automatically place students who fall below this on monitoring status.
+Students who fail to bring their GPA up to 3.0 may become subject to being placed on academic probation or being dropped from the program.
 Students must register for at least one class with a letter grade during their first year to establish a GPA.